nolanlad/transfer_learning_emnist_pytorch/README.md

-# transfer_learning_emnist_pytorch
+# Transfer Learning EMNIST PyTorch
-Using Transfer Learning for Character Recognition
+Using Transfer Learning for Character Recognition. achieves reasonable accuracy, with only a few minutes of training on a CPU